In This Article

 When you get a genetic test done to find out more about your ancestry and heritage, you are investing in molecular genetics.

-If your parents had a genetic test done on you when they were pregnant with you to determine if you were at risk for any genetic disorder, molecular genetics provided the results.
+If your parents had a genetic test done on you when they were pregnant with you to determine if you were at risk for any genetic disease, molecular genetics provided the results.

-Geneticists that tap into family history and rely on testing delve into your molecular structure and practice molecular genetics to give you better insight into your health.
+Geneticists and genetic counselors who tap into family history and rely on testing delve into your molecular structure and practice molecular genetics to give you better insight into your health.
+Many human diseases can be traced in family medical history via molecular genetics.

 Know Your DNA Reviews